Continual learning under domain transfer with sparse synaptic bursting: Materials and Methods.

 \subsection{TSAR}

-TSAR (\hyperref[fig:Figure 1]{Fig.1A}) consists of two neural networks: a regulatory network, and a classifier network.
+TSAR consists of two neural networks: a regulatory network, and a classifier network.
 The regulatory network consists of (\textit{i}) a perception module; and (\textit{ii}) a regulatory output layer.
 The regulatory perception module contains 3 convolutional layers, each containing 192 channels (window size=(3,3), stride=1, padding=0).
-The output of each convolutional layer is processed with instance normalization and then passed through a ReLU non-linear activation function.
-Max-pooling layers (stride=2, kernel size=2) are placed after the first two convolutional layers of the perception module to create an input encoding layer of size 1728 from which all regulatory output is generated (\hyperref[fig:Figure 1]{Fig.1A}).
+The output of each convolutional layer is followed by instance normalization and a ReLU non-linear activation function.
+Max-pooling layers (stride=2, kernel size=2) are placed after the first two convolutional layers of the perception module to create an encoding layer of size 1728 from which all regulatory output is generated.

-The regulatory output layer consists of four weight matrices, each of which produces a set of regulatory outputs that govern a unique layer in the classification network.
-Raw outputs from the regulatory output layer are processed using a sigmoidal activation.
-Processed outputs then modulate synapses in the classifier via multiplicative gating ($\eta^{\ell} \odot W^{\ell}$, for layer $\ell$ in the classifier).
+The regulatory output layer consists of four weight matrices, each of which produces a set of regulatory outputs that govern a specific layer in the classification network.
+A sigmoid activation function is used on regulatory output before modulating synapses in the classifier via multiplicative gating ($\eta^{\ell} \odot W^{\ell}$, for layer $\ell$ in the classifier).

 The classification network is made up of three convolutional layers (112 channels, window size=(3,3), stride=1, padding=0) and a linear output, or class prediction, layer (CP).
 Max-pooling layers (stride=2, kernel size=2) are placed after each convolutional layer and are followed by instance normalization and a ReLU non-linearity.
 Class predictions are computed with a softmax function applied to the raw output of the modulated CP layer.
-During meta-learning, the regulatory network is fixed during inner loop learning, but the prediction network is changeable.
+During meta-learning, the regulatory network is fixed during inner loop learning, but the prediction network is trainable.
 All parameters receive updates in the outer loop.

-Under domain transfer, all layers in the prediction network are changeable.
-The regulatory output layer is also changeable.
-Only the convolutional layers of the regulatory network are fixed.
-As with OML, the CP layer (and the regulatory output that flows to this layer) is reset before domain transfer.
+Under domain transfer, all layers in the prediction network are trainable.
+The regulatory output layer is also trainable.
+Only the convolutional layers, or perception module, of the regulatory network are fixed.
+As with OML, the CP layer, and the regulatory output that flows to this layer, is reset before domain transfer.